Rouran Khaganate: Decline

-In 461, Lü Pi, Duke of Hedong, a Northern Wei general and Grand chancellor of Rouran descent, dies in Northern Wei.
+In 461, Lü Pi, Duke of Hedong, a Northern Wei general and Grand chancellor of royal Rouran descent, died in Northern Wei.
 The Rouran and the Hephthalites had a falling out and problems within their confederation were encouraged by Chinese agents.

 In 508, the Tiele defeated the Rouran in battle.
 In 516, the Rouran defeated the Tiele.
 In 551, Bumin of the Ashina Göktürks quelled a Tiele revolt for the Rouran and asked for a Rouran princess for his service.
-The Rouran refused and in response Bumin declared independence.
+The Rouran refused claiming that he was only a Blacksmith slave.
+This angered Bumin who in response declared independence.

 Bumin entered a marriage alliance with Western Wei, a successor state of Northern Wei, and attacked the Rouran in 552.
 The Rouran, now at the peak of their might, were defeated by the Turks.
 After a defeat at Huaihuang (in present-day Zhangjiakou, Hebei) the last great khan Anagui, realizing he had been defeated, took his own life.
 Bumin declared himself Illig Khagan of the Turkic Khaganate after conquering Otuken; Bumin died soon after and his son Issik Qaghan succeeded him.
 Issik continued attacking the Rouran, their khaganate now fallen into decay, but died a year later in 553.

-In 555, Turks invaded and occupied the Rouran and Yujiulü Dengshuzi led 3000 soldiers in retreat to Western Wei.
+In 555, Turks invaded and occupied the Rouran and Yujiulü Dengshuzi led 3,000 soldiers in retreat to Western Wei.
 He was later delivered to Turks by Emperor Gong with his soldiers under pressure from Muqan Qaghan.
-In the same year, Muqan is said to have annihilated the Rouran.
-All the Rouran handed over to the Turks, reportedly with the exception of children less than sixteen, were brutally killed.
+In the same year, Muqan annihilated the Rouran.
+All the Rouran handed over to the Turks, reportedly with the exception of children under sixteen, were brutally killed.

-On 29 November 586 Yujiulü Furen (郁久闾伏仁), an official of Sui and a descendant of the ruling clan, dies in Hebei, leaving an epitaph reporting his royal descent from the Yujiulü clan.
+On 29 November 586 Yujiulü Furen (郁久闾伏仁), an official of Sui and a descendant of the ruling clan, died in Hebei, leaving an epitaph reporting his royal descent from the Yujiulü clan.